We aim to deliver an art education that is a broad and exciting experience for every pupil.

 FACILITIES AND RESOURCES

 The Art Department benefits from having excellent accommodation.
 It is located in its own building, Hartley House.
 There are four large, well-equipped studios spread over two floors, all benefiting from excellent natural light.
 One studio provides very generous personal spaces and is used purely for A level pupils.
-In addition to the practical studio spaces we have a digital media suite.
+In addition to the practical studio spaces, we have a digital media suite.

 TRIPS AND VISITS

-A rich programme of extra-curricular opportunities are available for each year group.
-For Years 7-9 there are a wide selection of lunch time activities to choose from, including, art club, digital art club and comic club.
+A rich programme of extra-curricular opportunities is available for each year group.
+For Years 7-9, there are a wide selection of lunchtime activities to choose from, including, art club, digital art club and comic club.
 There are regular after school sessions for GCSE and A level pupils and personal tutorials running most lunchtimes.